ryan4yin/nixos-and-flakes-book/docs/best-practices/host-custom-binary-cache-with-s3.md

 Multiple versions of the same software package can be installed on a system, making it possible to satisfy various dependency chains at a time.
 This enables the installation of multiple packages that depend on the same third package, but on different versions of it.
-To achieve this, all packages are installed in the global nix store under “/nix/store/” and are then symlinked to the respective locations.
-To verify a package’s uniqueness, its whole directory is hashed, and the hash put into the name of the package’s main folder.
+To achieve this, all packages are installed in the global nix store under `/nix/store/` and are then symlinked to the respective locations.
+To verify a package's uniqueness, its whole directory is hashed, and the hash put into the name of the package's main folder.
 Every software built from the same Nix expression that uses the same dependency software versions results in the same hash, no matter what system it was built on.
 If any of the dependency software versions were changed, this will result in a new hash for the final package.

-Using symlinks to “install” a package and link all the right dependencies to it also enables atomic updating.
-To make this clearer, let’s think of an example where software X is installed in an older version and should be updated.
-Software X is installed in its very own directory in the global nix store and symlinked to the right directory, let’s say “/usr/local/bin/”.
+Using symlinks to install a package and link all the right dependencies to it also enables atomic updating.
+To make this clearer, let's think of an example where software X is installed in an older version and should be updated.
+Software X is installed in its very own directory in the global nix store and symlinked to the right directory, let's say `/usr/local/bin/`.
 When the update is triggered, the new version of X is installed into the global nix store without interfering with its older version.
-Once the installation with all its dependencies in the nix store is completed, the final step is to change the symlink to “/usr/local/bin/”.
+Once the installation with all its dependencies in the nix store is completed, the final step is to change the symlink to `/usr/local/bin/`.
 Since creating a new symlink that overwrites the old one is an atomic operation in Unix, it is impossible for this operation to fail and leave the package in a corrupted state.
 The only possible problem would be that it fails before or after the symlink creation.
 Either way, the result would be that we either have the old